Understanding Your Condition: What Does The Term Low Vision Include?

 • Hazy vision

-The vision issue can interfere with your daily activities with the supply of an impaired vision to get engaged in work.
+The vision issue can interfere with your daily activities, impairing your vision and making it difficult to get engaged in work.
 The term describes a permanent eyesight reduction that eyeglasses or surgical procedures cannot correct.

 Common Signs And Symptoms